iLib-js/ilib-mono/README.md

         - spreadBig: replace each localizable string in the source file with an array of objects that give the translations of the strings
-    - template: a file name template to use to name the translated output files.
+    - template: a path template to use to generate the path to the translated output files.
 The template replaces strings in square brackets with special values, and keeps any characters intact that are not in square brackets.
 If the method is set to "spreadSmall" or "spreadBig", the template is not required because this plugin will modify the source file directly.
-The plugin recognizes and replaces the following things in template strings:
+The plugin recognizes and replaces the following strings in template strings:
         - [dir] the original directory where the matched source file came from.
 This is given as a directory that is relative to the root of the project. eg. "foo/bar/strings.json" -> "foo/bar"